Open Circuit

 • Circuit breakers.

-• Fuse protection.
+• Fuse protection systems.

-• Main isolator switch.
+• Main isolator switches.

 Industrial Applications

-• Emergency stop systems.
+• Emergency stop (E-Stop) systems.

-• Motor control panels.
+• Motor control centers (MCCs).

 • Maintenance isolation switches.